The menstruation app aiming to tackle sport's 'last taboo'

 Anne Keothavong's tennis career was one troubled by knee injuries sustained when the former top-50 player was menstruating.

-Adapting training regimes could prevent injuries, says Brunivels.
+Adapting training regimes could prevent injuries, says Bruinvels.

-"Risk of injuries, like anti-cruciate ligament or other soft tissue ligaments, is increased when oestrogen levels are high just before ovulation," she explains.
+"Risk of injuries, like anterior-cruciate ligament or other soft tissue ligaments, is increased when oestrogen levels are high just before ovulation," she explains.

 "When you have high levels of oestrogen, it means stability is affected.